kryptex-support/mining-pools/README.md

 Regardless of the choosen method, we recommend adding a appropriate slug to each new mining pool you add to `pools-v2.json`.
-The slug will be used as a unique tag for the mining pool, for example in the public facing urls like https://mempool.fractalbitcoin.io/mining/pool/foundryusa (here `foundryusa` is the slug).
+The slug will be used as a unique tag for the mining pool, for example in the public facing urls like https://mempool.fractalbitcoin.io/mining/pool/fairpool (here `fairpool` is the slug).

 You can specify mining pool slugs in the `slugs` object in `pools-v2.json`.
 If you don't specify one, we will automatically generate one [as such](https://github.com/mempool/mempool/blob/02820b0e6836c4202c2e346195e8aace357e3483/backend/src/api/pools-parser.ts#L106-L110).